Saturday, December 27, 2025

 Success and Iron

 Since my iron infusions in August, I’ve been struggling with sleep, severe stomach pain, and a general feeling of being unwell for several months.
 I had scheduled an appointment with a hematologist to better understand the anemia, but it was months away.
 I met with the Hematologist last week.
 He asked if I had any concerning symptoms.
 I let him know there are several anemia health issues I deal with daily, and it makes it very difficult to exercise.
-Therefore, the weight is stable but not losing any!
+Therefore, the weight is stable and not decreasing.
 I have the following isses daily:

 • Fatigue and weakness: Feeling unusually tired, even after rest.